codemotion/cogear-theme-default/README.md

 # Generate new theme

-To generate new theme (npm package), just run `cogear theme new [theme-name]` which will fire up a generator.
+To generate new theme (npm package), just run `cogear theme [theme-name]` which will fire up a generator.

 # Docs